Get insider access

 Our Verdict

-The ASUS ROG Cetra True Wireless SpeedNova are not bad for listening to neutral sounds.
-In their default state, they don't sound very 'neutral,' but their app supplies several tools for finessing the sound to your tastes.
-From the digital signal processor to robust 10-band EQ, you have options.
+The ASUS ROG Cetra True Wireless SpeedNova are disappointing for listening to neutral sounds.
+In their default state, they're very excited sounding with extra bass and piercing treble, effectively overwhelming the mid-range.
+Thankfully, their app supplies several tools for finessing the sound to your tastes; from the digital signal processor to robust 10-band EQ, you have options.
 At the same time, they're not immersive and open-sounding, and not everyone wants to sit down and tinker with various sound settings.

 Pros